 Best Credit Cards for Frequent Travelers

 The Citi ThankYou® Preferred Card is one of the top rewards credit cards offered by Citi.
-Right now, new cardholders can earn 15,000 bonus ThankYou Points after $1000 in card purchases within 3 months of account opening – enough for $150 in gift cards or other great rewards!
-The standard rewards program allows cardholders to earn 1 ThankYou Point for every $1 you spend on all purchases.
+Right now, new cardholders can earn 20,000 bonus ThankYou Points after $1,500 in card purchases within 3 months of account opening – enough for $200 in gift cards or other great rewards!
+The standard rewards program allows cardholders to earn 1 ThankYou Point for every $1 you spend on all standard purchase, and 2x points on purchases for dining and entertainment.
 There is no expiration and no limit on the points you can earn.
 Cardholders can redeem ThankYou Points for merchandise, travel rewards, gift cards, cash and more.
 This card features Chip Technology, making it an excellent choice for travel through Europe or other locations that don’t commonly accept credit cards with magnetic stripes.
 There is a 0% intro APR on Balance Transfers and Purchases for 12 months.
-After that, the variable APR will be 12.99%-22.99% based upon your creditworthiness*, and there is no annual fee*.
+After that, the variable APR will be 12.99%-22.99% based upon your creditworthiness*.
+There is no annual fee*.

 The Starwood Preferred Guest(R) Credit Card from American Express won the Smarter Travel Editor’s Choice Award for Best Travel Awards Card for Domestic Use.
 This card gives cardholders an opportunity to earn up to 25,000 Starpoints(R), or enough for up to 6 free nights at a category 1 or 2 hotel.
 You get 10k points after your first purchase, and can earn 15k bonus points when you spend $5,000 within 6 months, and your Starpoints(R) are redeemable for free nights stay at over 1,000 hotels and resorts in almost 100 countries, or you can receive a free flight on over 350 airlines, all with no blackout dates.
 There is no annual fee for the first year, then it is $65 per year.
 Starwood Preferred Guest(R) Credit Card from American Express.